erambier/blog/content/about.md

 Hello,
 I'm excited to present you some of my project.
-Don't hesitate to reach me out for a feedback or any kind of information!
+Don't hesitate to reach me out for a feedback, advices or any other kind of information!

 Estelle